cloudstead/cloudstead-inc/docs/glossary.md

 #### bundle
 An artifact that represents a CloudOs app.
 Create bundles with the CloudOs Bundler (cbundle_app or cbundler)

-#### cbundle_app
+#### cbundle
+The CloudOs App Bundler.
 A script that will bundle up one CloudOs app.
 The resulting bundle file will be written to app-dir/target/appname-bundle.tar.gz

-#### cbundler
-A script that bundles up every CloudOs app found within a directory hierarchy.

 #### cloudos-server
 Java webapp that runs on each cloudstead instance.
 It is responsible for overall management of the cloudstead and its apps.